 Hospitals and Nursing Home Safety

-• Promote smoking regulations for the building.
-Have a designated smoking area, provide large ashtrays and maintain them frequently.
+• Promote smoking regulations for the building—and equip any designated smoking areas with large, frequently trained ashtrays

-• Keep all areas of the building clean and free of trash.
+• Keep all areas of the building free and clear of trash and waste

-• Be aware of unauthorized persons, especially in restricted areas.
+• Be aware of unauthorized people, especially in restricted areas

 Translate disclaimer